 FODMAP Friendly Has Lab Tested Avocados

-FODMAP Friendly recently (2022) re-tested avocados and they took Hass avocados, both ripe and unripe, into the lab.
+FODMAP Friendly (2022) re-tested avocados and they took Hass avocados, both ripe and unripe, into the lab.

 FODMAP Friendly lab testing initially reported that avocado had a low FODMAP “Pass” at 120 g (4.23-ounces).
 The details stated that avocado contained mannitol, fructans and some excess fructose.
 They recently re-tested both ripe Hass avocado and unripe Hass avocado.